mdippery/collections/README.md

 Smalltalk's [collection protocol][Smalltalk] and Ruby's [`Enumerable`][Ruby] mixin to Objective-C projects. **libCollections** adds these methods as categories to the Foundation framework's collections classes.
-Currently only `NSArray` is modified, and not all of Ruby's `Enumerable` methods are implemented.
-(Some of them aren't really relevant or useful and probably won't be.)
+(Not all of Ruby's `Enumerable` methods are implemented, but some of them aren't really relevant or useful and probably won't be.)

 ## What does it run on?